CBI-PITT/BrAinPI/README.md

 ## "File Browser:

 A file browsing interface is availabe in BrAinPI at the "/browser" endpoint.
 At the root of the file browser, paths registered with BrAinPI appear according to their assigned names.
 Paths exposed for anonymous visitors to BrAinPI can be made under [dir_anon].
-Paths that should only be seen by authenticated users can be registed via [dir_auth].
+Paths that should only be seen by authenticated users can be registered via [dir_auth].

-NOTE: Although paths are not exposed and browseable when registed with [dir_auth], links generated against files in these paths can be viewed by anyone.
+NOTE: Although paths are not exposed and browseable when registered with [dir_auth], links generated against files in these paths can be viewed by anyone.

 NOTE: Currently LDAP authentication can be configured only for windows active directory.